 True threadless headsets on balance bikes are rare, but the Smoothy is one of those lucky unicorns.
 A true headset keeps the handlebars in place and aligned more tightly.
 After falls (which will also happen a lot), the handlebars are much less likely to come out of alignment and need to be re-adjusted.
 True headsets also make for smoother steering.

 The Smoothy’s handlebars are 16″ wide, which is slightly wider than most balance bikes.
-For example the more expensive Yedoo TooToo, which is similar to the Smoothy, has handlebars that are just 13.75″ wide.
+For example the much more expensive Hornit AIRO, which is very similar to the Smoothy, has handlebars that are just 14 1/8″ wide.

 The Smoothy’s handlebars provide a more stable base and help prevent twitchy steering, especially for young toddlers who are prone to jerking their handlebars.
 These wider handlebars helped our aggressive toddler tackle ramps, curbs, and off-roading with grace and control.